farlee2121/DevEssentialsBlog/content/draft/2023-05-09-Event-storm-to-software-design.md

 I thought perhaps a Ports and Adapters-style model would fair better in F# because F# has readable anonymous function types, readable alternative value types, and can partially apply functions to handle dependency management.

-However, this style of modeling still didn't feel good in F# either.
-The translation from events to types is less direct.
-The functions have way more dependencies which decreases readability.
+However, ports and adapters-style modeling didn't feel good in F# either.
+The translation from events to types is less direct because the workflows commit state instead of returning events.
+The functions also have way more dependencies in order to enact state, which decreases readability.

-Most importantly, the added concerns don't add any modeling benefit, they are purely code design concerns.
+Most importantly, the added concerns don't add any modeling benefit, they are purely code concerns.

 State management is the most obvious complicating concern.
-Statefullness through the call stack distributes defensive programming, orchestration, and scaling concerns across many methods, and their relationship to each other must be kept in mind.
+Statefullness through the call stack distributes defensive programming, orchestration, and scaling concerns across many methods.
+The relationship of all these concerns must be kept in mind and weighs down the modeling process.

 It's much easier to grapple with state decisions when they are concentrated in one layer.
 In effect, we almost back to a functional-core approach.

 ## Semi-formal Ports and Adapters syntax

+I also tried a ports and adapters-style design using a semi-formal syntax, like what was used for the business-focused data model.

-A semi-formal Ports and Adapters syntax falls short for the same reasons an F# Ports and Adapters approach falls short.
-Statefulness complicates the dependencies and general design considerations.
-Attempts to simplify effectively lead back to what we had in our functional-core / event-driven model.
+The semi-formal language didn't fair any better than F#.
+Statefulness still complicated the dependencies and general design considerations.
+Attempts to simplify effectively led back to the functional-core / event-driven model.

 ## Conclusion: Event-Driven Modeling Wins

-My conclusion is that event-driven modeling is still the winner for refining event storms into high level models.
+My conclusion is that a functional core and event-driven model is the most effective for refining event storms into high level code models.

 The translation is clear and only a short step from the non-technical data model.
 The key concerns at the domain level and high-level design level can be clearly discussed with one model.

 An event-based model requires the fewest incidental implementation details or premature decisions while still covering the essential high-level design decisions.

+The key difference between functional core and other styles like ports and adapters seems to be state.
+Statefulness in the domain distributes complicating factors like validation, transactions, and concurrency.

-The production code can be implemented in a different style if desired.
-The event model captures the critical high-level details.
-Translating an event-driven model into other styles is a matter of implementation details.
+While the simplest model is functional core, the production code can be implemented in a different style if desired.
+The event model still captures the critical high-level details and translating an event-driven model into other styles is mostly a matter of implementation details.